Bushstar/samourai-dojo/doc/DOCKER_advanced_setups.md

 nano ./conf/docker-bitcoind.conf.tpl

 #
-# Set the value of BITCOIND_INSTALL to "off"
+# Set the value of SLICED_INSTALL to "off"
-# Set the value of BITCOIND_IP with the IP address of you bitcoin full node
+# Set the value of SLICED_IP with the IP address of you bitcoin full node
-# Set the value of BITCOIND_RPC_PORT with the port used by your bitcoin full node for the RPC API
+# Set the value of SLICED_RPC_PORT with the port used by your bitcoin full node for the RPC API
-# Set the value of BITCOIND_ZMQ_RAWTXS with the port used by your bitcoin full node for ZMQ notifications of raw transactions
+# Set the value of SLICED_ZMQ_RAWTXS with the port used by your bitcoin full node for ZMQ notifications of raw transactions
 #   (i.e. port defined for -zmqpubrawtx in the bitcoin.conf of your full node)
-# Set the value of BITCOIND_ZMQ_BLK_HASH with the port used by your bitcoin full node for ZMQ notifications of block hashes
+# Set the value of SLICED_ZMQ_BLK_HASH with the port used by your bitcoin full node for ZMQ notifications of block hashes
 #   (i.e. port defined for -zmqpubhashblock in the bitcoin.conf of your full node)
 #
 # Save and exit nano